sanjai392005/sanjai392005/README.md

 - 👋 Hi, I’m sanjai K C K
-- 👀 I’m a amateur coder learning c and python with hopes of creating a career in cybersecurity
+- 👀 I’m a amateur coder, learning c and python with hopes of creating a career in cybersecurity
 - 🌱 first year cybersecurity student at amrita vishwavidyapeetham coimbatore
 - 📫 reach me at sanjaiposeidon@gmail.com